claby2/graphw/README.md

 ### Basic example

-Here is a simple example which constructs and models a graph in a circular layout:
+A simple example that constructs and models a graph in a circular layout.

 ```cpp
 #include <graphw/graphw.hpp>